cnanders/react-flux-speed/README.md

 # About

-This project is designed to test rendering speed a React / Flux app with ImmutableJS data store and React.PureComponents that has thousands (N) of entry-level React components.
-Since all React.PureComponent instances are entry-level, this app can monitor the overhead associated with checking N React.PureComponent instances on each render()
+This project is designed to test rendering speed a React / Flux app with an ImmutableJS data store and React.PureComponents.
+The view is thousands (N) of entry-level React components.
+Since all React.PureComponent instances are entry-level, this app can monitor the overhead associated with checking N React.PureComponent instances on each render().

+All benchmarks are from a rMBP 13" (late 2013) in Chrome 55.0.2883.95 (64-bit)

+## Branches

+### master
+- uses Immutable.OrderedMap for the store.
+Supports add() and addN() actions
+- when compiled for production it was able to handle the add() task with no noticeable slow down with about 6k items in the store.
+When compiled for debug, only about 1.5k items in store.

+### list
+- will use Immutable.List for the store.
+Will support unshift() action to test for fringe case when diff between virtualDOM and realDOM is almost 100%

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).